kevinmichaelchen/cedar-learning/README.md

 ### Who can view Hogwarts classrooms?

-The answer is as you'd expect: only teachers or administrators of _Hogwarts School of Witchcraft and Wizardry_.
+The answer is as you'd expect:

+- Teachers or administrators of _Hogwarts School of Witchcraft and Wizardry_ can view classrooms at Hogwarts.
+- Employees (teachers or admins) of any Hogwarts parent org units (e.g., the Ministry of Magic) can view Hogwarts classrooms.
+- Employees of other schools cannot view Hogwarts classrooms.

 ```shell
 for i in \